 Subtly darkening the edges of your photo is another great way to direct eye movement through the use of light.
 Clicking on the Vignette tool in the Edit menu will give you a vignette target shape (we’ve gone with a circular vignette) and you’ll notice that the areas outside of that target are slightly darker.
 You can adjust the size of your vignette by clicking and dragging the squares and circles of the target.
 You can also reposition the vignette by clicking and dragging from the center of the target.

 As a general rule of thumb, you should aim to make the focal point of your shot the center of the target, where everything around it is slightly darker.
 Adjusting the sliding scale for Vignette Amount will help you keep the darkening subtle.

-Finally, if there are any unwanted objects in your shot, such as a stray crumb or chocolate chip, the Clone tool will be a lifesaver.
+Finally, if there are any unwanted objects in your shot, the Clone tool will be a lifesaver.
 You’ll find it in the Touch Up tab in the menu on the left (the eyeball icon).
 With it, you can virtually remove objects from photos that are distracting.